amalrajan/youtube-downloader/README.md

 ```
 **Note**:
 * The url and the output directory must be passed within double quotes.
-* While using the 'playlist' mode, it is not necessary to give the URL of the first video.
+* While using the 'playlist' mode, it **IS** necessary to give the URL of the first video.

 ## Requirements